kubevirt/community/membership_policy.md

 ## Requirements

-The following apply to the part of project for which one would be a reviewer in the [OWNERS](https://github.com/kubevirt/kubevirt/blob/master/OWNERS_ALIASES) file.
+The following apply to the part of project for which one would be a reviewer in the [OWNERS_ALIASES] file.

   * Member for at least 3 months
   * Primary reviewer for at least 5 PRs to the project